behan101/DISA-STIGs/README.md

 ##  Scenario

 An internal audit has revealed that various Windows 11 machines have numerous failures in regards to Windows Compliance Checks.
-I have been tasked to remediate these vulnerabilities using automation and confirm that the STIG has been sucuessfully implemented.
+I have been tasked to remediate these vulnerabilities using automation and confirm that the STIG has been successfully implemented.

 ###  Discovery